Call one of our admissions coordinators to help you find a dual diagnosis detox center or rehab today.

 Dual Diagnosis Addiction Treatment

 Many cases of substance dependency are heavily influenced by attempts to self-medicate symptoms of underlying psychological disorders.
-For this reason, treating both issues separately proved to be very rarely effective, and chronic relapse was almost an inevitability amongst those suffering from co-occurring conditions.
+For this reason, treating both issues separately proved to be rarely effective, and chronic relapse was almost an inevitability amongst those suffering from co-occurring conditions.

 Common Dual Diagnosis Disorders

-- Genetic Predisposition – Genetic factors play an important role in both the development of addiction and in the presence of psychological disorders.
+Genetic factors play an important role in both the development of addiction and in the presence of psychological disorders.
 Your DNA could put you at greater risk for developing one, the other, or both.
 Genetic factors, additionally, make it more likely that one condition will occur after the other has appeared (in example, if symptoms of depression begin presenting themselves in an individual with genetic predisposition to substance abuse, it is significantly more likely that he or she will begin using drugs or alcohol within a short matter of time).

-- The Brain – The areas in the brain that are directly affected by depressive disorders are the same areas in the brain that are affected by prolonged alcohol and drug abuse.
+The areas in the brain that are directly affected by depressive disorders are the same areas in the brain that are affected by prolonged alcohol and drug abuse.
 Depression, for example, directly affects the area of the brain that handles stress responses.
 Substance abuse affects the same area of the brain, affecting stress responses in different ways.
 Thus those that suffer from depression may be more likely to abuse drugs in order to neutralize the effects or symptoms of their psychological disorder.

-Our Mission at Lighthouse Recovery Institute
+Treating Dual Diagnosis at Lighthouse Recovery Institute